Georgian wine PDO

 • Aroma: honey, dried apricot, fig, caramel, and tea leaf

-• Taste: rich, smooth, lusciously sweet, balanced by lively acidity
+• Taste: rich and smooth, lusciously sweet, supported by vibrant acidity

-Both, dessert and fortified, types share Kardenakhi's signature character - intensity without heaviness, achieved through balance between natural sweetness, acidity, and structure.
+Both dessert and fortified expressions share Kardenakhi's defining trait: intensity without heaviness, achieved through balance between sweetness, acidity, and structure.

 Taste profile